I’M CURIOUS BUT…

 Check the schedule and sign-up here.

-• There are as many reasons why you may not feel like you belong in a yoga class as there are individual people and their unique life experiences.
+I can understand why you may feel that way.
+There are as many reasons why you may not feel like you belong in a yoga class as there are individual people and their unique life experiences.
 All of them are valid.
 I can’t possibly address all of them.

 Sexism, classism, homophobia, racism, ableism, transphobia, ageism… all of these things intersect and exist in the yoga, fitness, and wellness communities.
 These are perpetuated through depictions of “what yoga is” on social media and in pop-culture.
 They are perpetuated through bad actors or ignorance.
 I am a white, heterosexual, cisgender, male from a middleclass background.
 There is a lot of struggle, pain, and challenge in the world that my own privilege has shielded me from.